Witch (righteye flounder): Distribution

 The witch occurs on both sides of the North Atlantic Ocean.
 In the northeastern Atlantic Ocean it is found from the northernmost part of the Bay of Biscay to the Kattegat and into the westernmost part of the Baltic Sea, northwards along the entire coast of Norway and east in to the Murmansk region of Russia and west to the southern and western coasts of Iceland.
 In the western North Atlantic their range runs from Newfoundland and Labrador south as far as North Carolina, including the Grand Banks, Gulf of Maine, Gulf of St Lawrence and the Scotian Shelf.

 Habitat

 Witch adults are found on the continental shelf and upper continental slope with a preference for fine sediments such as clay, muddy sand, and pure mud.
 They also occur where there are deep holes and channels on the continental shelf.
-They are benthic and occur in fairly deep water, ranging between 45 m and 1460 m, but mainly at depths between 184 m and 366 m.
+These benthic organisms reside mainly in fairly deep water, ranging between 45 m and 1460 m, but mainly at depths between 184 m and 366 m.
 This species prefers temperatures of 2-6 °C. The juvenile fish cease to be nektonic when they grow to lengths of 5–6 cm and adopt a benthic habit at shallower depths than the adults.